 Whether you’re looking to open a new account or move your current accounts, credit unions can provide a bang for your buck that’s hard to match by other financial institutions.

-Credit unions are typically cheaper than traditional banks and tend to offer better rates while still having branches (unlike online banks).
+For example, credit unions are typically cheaper than traditional banks and tend to offer better rates while still having physical branches.

 One way to join this credit union is by becoming a member of FC2S (Foster Care To Success), an initiative aimed at building a college fund for American youth in foster care.
 Membership costs $5.00, making it very affordable while still contributing towards a good cause.